Courses

 Recovery from Trauma of COVID-19

-A diverse group of public health workers debriefs COVID-19 trauma, exploring lingering stress and healing.
+Hear from public health workers as they reflect on COVID-19 trauma, lingering stress and the path toward healing.

 An adult and a child review a checklist on a clipboard together, with an emergency supply kit and backpack spread out in front of them